istio/istio.io/content/docs/examples/tutorial/setup-kubernetes-cluster/index.md

         EOF
         {{< /text >}}

-    1. Create a service account for the user of the namespace and provide access to the namespace's resources to that service account:
+    1. Each user of a namespace needs a service account.
+Create a service account and grant it access to the namespace's resources with the following command: service account:

         {{< text bash >}}